JuliaPhysics/Measurements.jl/docs/index.rst

   <http://docs.julialang.org/en/stable/manual/integers-and-floating-point-numbers/#arbitrary-precision-arithmetic>`__
   (also called multiple precision) numbers with uncertainties.
 This is useful for measurements with very low relative error
-- Define arrays of measurements and perform calculations with them
+- Define arrays of measurements and perform calculations with them.
+Some linear algebra functions work out-of-the-box
 - Propagate uncertainty for any function of real arguments (including functions based on `C/Fortran calls
   <http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/>`__),